Developer Guide

 Implementation details

-To display both the tutor and schedule list together, another panel ListsPanel
+To display both the tutor and schedule list together, another panel ListsPanel is used to combine both the

 Design rationale

-Initially, the list of tutors and schedules are individual panels and the MainWindow
+Initially, the list of tutors and schedules are individual panels and the MainWindow can only display one at a time.

-commands to alternate between panels to refer when entering
+Therefore, users have to enter list-t or list-s commands to alternate between panels to refer when entering

 tutor-related commands followed by schedule-related commands or vice versa, which can be very troublesome.

-to combine both lists into one single panel to display in the MainWindow
+With the use of ListsPanel to combine both lists into one single panel to display in the MainWindow, it eliminates

 the need to alternate between panels as users can now enter tutor-related and schedule-related commands while having